richardruibar/diego-demo/README.md

 The data fixtures include admin login credentials.
 Although it's generally insecure, this is only a demo app, so it's done this way for simplicity.
 The admin user login is `admin@example.com`, and the password is `123456`.

-The admin panel can be accessed at `/admin`.
+The admin panel can be accessed at `/admin/dashboard`.

 ## Test Setup

 ### Create a Test Database
 Create a database with the suffix `_test`.
 For example, if your main database is named `diego`, create a database named `diego_test`.

-### Set Up a Test Domain
-Set up a test domain, for example `diego.test`.
-This domain will be used to run the test version of your website (e.g., https://diego.test).

 ### Configure the Test Environment
 Create a `.env.test.local` file in the root directory (do not commit this file) with the following content:

 ```
-APP_HOST="diego.test"
 DATABASE_URL="mysql://[DB_USER]:[DB_PASSWORD]@127.0.0.1:3306/[DB_NAME]?serverVersion=10.4.24-MariaDB&charset=utf8mb4"
 ```